 Your hip joints are one area that will get a lot of attention in your yoga practice.
 The more open and stable your hips, the better your sense of balance and the smoother your transitions.
 Your hips are also directly related to nerve endings and energetic placement of your emotions.
 Whether you are having a great day, enduring a frustrating situation, or a moment of stress on your morning drive — your emotional energy is sent out into the joints where it builds tension.
 A large chunk of that emotional stress hits the hip joints, creating that sense of tightness.
 When we “open up” the hips, we recreate the space we need in the joint to release that energy so we can open up to whatever life hands us next.
 That’s why opening the hips happens so much in our practice, because we constantly need that release.
 We need those moments to recreate space, to pull our intentions in, and take a deep breath before we move into whatever is ahead in the next moment.
 Without this release, we will build up the tension which can lead to emotional confusion, difficulty thinking clearly, and physical problems (such as lack of flexibility and injury).
 With all of this said, it is also very important to be gentle with yourself when taking a hip focused class.
 I encourage you as you move through this yin sequence to take it easy.
 Really listen to the sensations that you encounter physically and mentally.
 You have time in each pose to determine whether to go deeper or to back off.
 At no point should there be any pain.
 Yes, your hips (especially if there is a lot of tension) will experience a lot of sensation in these poses — but there should not be any pain.

 The practice will take you about 60-75 minutes.
 Make sure you have some time so that you will be able to completely relax and not worry about the next thing on your to do list.
-This is a great practice to start or end your day.
-If you would like a playlist for this sequence, mine is at the bottom of the post.
-There is also a link to my Spotify profile for other playlists.
+This is a great practice to start or end your day.[ecwid_product id=”173138715″ display=”picture title price options addtobag” center_align=1 version=2]

 Take your time, breathe, and enjoy 🙂

-2. Frog Pose (5 minutes)
+Frog Pose (5 min)

-3. Shoelace (3 minutes)
+Shoelace (3 min)

-Swan/Sleeping Swan (aka Pigeon) (6 minutes)
+Swan/Sleeping Swan (6 min)

 After this pose, make your way back to Shoelace on the opposite side.

-8. Dragon Flying High (2 minutes)
+Dragons Part II – Dragon Flying High (2 min)

-9. Dragon Flying Low (2 minutes)
+Dragons Part III – Dragon Flying Low (2 min)

 Don’t skip this step.
 Give yourself these minutes to soak up and receive the space you created with this deep practice.
 Allow every muscle, every thought to fade away into the gravity of the pose.
 Let your breath to return to its natural pattern, your eyes heavy, and your heart is light.